amethystaurora-robo/amethystaurora-robo/README.md

 ## 🌍 Part 3

 This wasn't exactly 'for fun' but I did some analysis as part of a PhD interview I had on climate tipping points.
-I was the second best in this interview (which means I didn't get it lol-but I got a different project so it's all good).
-Anyway, the project was interesting and you can see my findings below.
+See more below.

 <p align="left">
   <a href="https://github.com/amethystaurora-robo/Climate_change_analysis" target="_blank">